MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L14_Monitor_Application_Performance_with_Azure_Load_Testing.md

 1. Notice how the last line of the Load testing output says **##[error]TestResult: FAILED**; since we defined a **FailCriteria** having an avg response time of > 300, or having an error percentage of > 20, now seeing an avg response time which is more than 300, the task will be flagged as failed.

-    > Note: Imagine in a real-life scenario, you would validate the performance of your App Service, and if the performance is below a certain threshold - typically meaning there is more load on the Web App, you could trigger a new deployment to an additional Azure App Service.
+    > **Note**: Imagine in a real-life scenario, you would validate the performance of your App Service, and if the performance is below a certain threshold - typically meaning there is more load on the Web App, you could trigger a new deployment to an additional Azure App Service.
 As we can't control the response time for Azure lab environments, we decided to revert the logic to guarantee the failure.

 1. The FAILED status of the pipeline task, actually reflects a SUCCESS of the Azure Load Testing requirement criteria validation.